 There are two math placement exams, a 30-question algebra test and a 9-question trigonometry test.
 You may take either or both, as is appropriate.
 These are online tests that can be taken at your convenience.
 Both exams have a time limit (the algebra test is 60 minutes, the trig test 30 minutes), but are not proctored.
 To be registered for our placement exams, students should call the Math Department at 206-296-5930 or email firstname.lastname@example.org.

-You can find out more about the math placement exams in our Frequently Asked Questions document: Math Placement Test FAQ document
+You can find out more about the math placement exams in our Frequently Asked Questions document: Math Placement Exam FAQ Sheet

 |Course||ACT Score||SAT Score||Minimum S.U.
 Placement Score|

 |MATH 1210||27-36||640-800||Algebra score 23|

 |MATH 1230||27-36 & Trig test score of 4*||640-800 & Trig test score of 4*||Algebra score of 23 & either MATH 1022 taken concurrently or Trig. score of 4|

 |MATH 1331||27-36||640-800||Algebra score 23|